 So what are these principal attractions?
 Bath is a world heritage site, and its architecture and Roman ruins are the biggest drawcards, but the public gardens are also spectacular.

 Bath’s number-one attraction is conveniently located in the centre of town.
 Well, perhaps it is fairer to say that the town grew up around the baths, given that the Romans moved to the area to make use of the hot springs.
 They weren’t the first ones there – the Celts used the site as a shrine to Sulis (also known as Minerva).

-It costs £12.25 per adult to get in, and if you buy a combined ticket you can get a discount on the Fashion Museum.
+It costs £15 per adult to get in, and if you buy a combined ticket you can get a discount on the Fashion Museum and the Victoria Art Gallery.
 The audioguide is free and informative, with explanations of the baths, Roman life, and some of the artifacts that have been found in and around the baths.

 Take your pick – Bath has a Fashion Museum, a Postal Museum, a Museum of Bath at Work, a Musuem of East Asian Art, a Jane Austen musuem, and a Museum of Astronomy (among many others).
 Unlike museums in London, you have to pay to enter, but for many you can get a 2-for-1 entry if you travel by train.

 Bath is full of parks and gardens.
 Royal Victoria Park was opened by Princess Victoria when she was 11 years old – she was so impressed that she honoured it with the word “Royal”.
 The Parade Gardens run along the river front near the abbey, and Jane Austen used to enjoy the free Sydney Gardens.
-The Queens garden features and obelisk (and at the moment, four lions) and is a nice place to have lunch, while the hidden gem of the Georgian garden is located at the back of a Georgian house and can be accessed from the Gravel Walk.
+The Queen’s garden features an obelisk and is a nice place to have lunch, while the hidden gem of the Georgian garden is located at the back of a Georgian house and can be accessed from the Gravel Walk.
 There are a lot more to choose from – wander around and discover your favourite.

 Buildings and rooms